 #2: Democratic Leadership

 Democratic leadership is a model that emphasizes team-oriented decision making.
-This gives staff members more input over what’s actually being done on a day-to-day basis, as well as during a given crisis or other situation.
+This provides staff members with greater control over their day-to-day activities, as well as during any crisis or other situation.
 As with any democracy, it also requires keeping staff fully informed and engaged.
 This model may also include mentoring programs, which can further promote job satisfaction.

 #3: Innovative Leadership

 As the AHU authors define it, innovative leadership “focuses on how to succeed in unpredictable circumstances and how to foster an environment conducive to innovation in a healthcare organization.”
-That means creating a culture where people are expected to use innovative thinking to face challenges — and are supported when they do so.
+This means establishing a culture in which people expect to employ innovative thinking to tackle challenges and receive support.